-This year’s AGM will be begin at 1.45pm on Saturday, 7 October at the Art Workers Guild, 6 Queen Square, London, WC1N 3AT.
+This year’s ANNUAL GENERAL MEETING will be held on Saturday, 27th October 2018 at the Art Workers Guild, 6 Queen Square, London, WC1N 3AT

 Lunch will be available at the venue from 12.30 pm, and the AGM starts at 1.45 pm.
 Fellows and Lay Members will receive an invitation in late summer.

 We are delighted to announce that our speaker will be Dr Stella Panayotova of the Fitzwilliam Museum, with a talk entitled “Calligraphy at the Fitzwilliam Museum: from the 9th to the 21st century”.